gwannon/ideasRoleras/EntregaElPaquete/DeliverThePackage.md

 |3-4|You succeed, but there’s a complication.|
 |5+|You succeed.
 The higher the result, the better the effect.|

-Being a messenger is difficult.
-Each roll reduces the skill score used by one level to a minimum of d4:
+Being a messenger is hard.
+Everyone who rolled reduces the rating of the skill they used by one step.
+Skills cannot go lower than a d4.

 **d12 ⇾ d10 ⇾ d8 → d6 → d4**

-If desired, the GM can leave a game decision up to chance.
-Simply choose a die based on the probability of something happening, roll, and interpret the result.
+The GM can also disclaim decision-making by testing for luck.
+To do so, pick a die rating simply based on the odds of a thing happening, roll, and interpret the result as you see fit.

 ### Catch your Breath

 To regain all your abilities, you must "catch your breath."
 This is a short rest to breathe, lower your heart rate, and consider your next move.
 To catch your breath, you must be **out of danger or hidden from enemies**.

-When a messenger catches his breath, the GM observes the situation and presents a new complication to the group.
+When a messenger catches his breath, the GM looks at the scene and introduces a new complication for the group.

 ### Loot Checks